ahmetskilinc/ahmetskilinc/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on a Movies application with Expo
+- 🔭 I’m currently working on a PayloadCMS Plugin and other client projects
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning Next JS and NodeJS
 - 📫 How to reach me: [email](mailto:ahmetskilinc@icloud.com)